ViktorWelbers/Bring-CLI/README.md

 # Bring!
 App - CLI

 Welcome to the Bring!
-App Command Line Interface (CLI) for Windows, a convience tool.
+App Command Line Interface (CLI), a convience tool.
 This CLI empowers you to effortlessly manage your shopping list directly from the command line.

 This was created because I got tired of picking up my phone every time I wanted to add something to my shopping list.